hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

   List<Row> rows = p.execute(conn);
 ```

-When previewing the query, we can se that both injected parameters are added to the query while it's being assembled.
-Only the applied parameter becomes a JDBC parameter:
+When previewing the query, we can se that both *injected* parameters are concatenated to the query while it's being assembled.
+Only the *applied* parameter becomes an actual JDBC parameter:

 ```
   SELECT * FROM employee WHERE recorded < ?
 ORDER BY hired_on DESC
                 ~~~~~~~~                             ~~~~~~~~~~~~~
+                injected                             injected

   JDBC Parameters (1):
     1. maxDate: 2021-06-12 (java.time.LocalDate)